The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Representation

-Resorting to the advantage of hard sample mining strategy~\cite{shrivastava2016training,lin2017focal}, MV-softmax~\cite{Wang2019MisclassifiedVG} proposed to re-weight the negative (non-ground-truth) logit to emphasize the supervision on the mis-classified samples, and thus to improve the face representation learning from the non-ground-truth perspective.
-ArcNeg~\cite{liu2019towards} reformulated the negative logit in softmax with a distance-aware Gaussian function to conduct the hard negative mining and weaken the influence of the label noise.
-Considering the relative importance of easy and hard samples being changing during the training, CurricularFace~\cite{Huang2020CurricularFaceAC} introduced the idea of curriculum learning into face representation learning, which emphasizes more on easy samples in the early stage and on hard samples in the later stage.
+Resorting to the advantage of hard sample mining strategy~\cite{shrivastava2016training,lin2017focal}, some approaches~\cite{Wang2019MisclassifiedVG,liu2019towards,Huang2020CurricularFaceAC} reformulate the negative (non-ground-truth) logit in softmax loss function.
+For example, MV-softmax~\cite{Wang2019MisclassifiedVG} proposes to re-weight the negative logit to emphasize the supervision on the mis-classified samples, and thus to improve the representation learning from the negative view.
+In addition, certain studies~\cite{zhang2019adacos,Zhang2019P2SGradRG} deeply analyze the formulation of margin-based softmax loss function from the perspective of classification probability, and propose hyperparameter-free approaches for face representation leanring.

-Adacos~\cite{zhang2019adacos} studied the effect of the scale and margin parameters in the aforementioned formulation of margin-based loss function, and found them substantially influence the prediction probability.
-Thus, Adacos proposed a unified and adaptive way to reformulate the mapping between the logits and the predicted probability without preset parameters.
-P2SGrad~\cite{Zhang2019P2SGradRG} analyzed the effects of margin-based softmax loss from the perspective of training gradient, and proposed to replace the classification probability with the cosine similarity in the backward propagation for better optimization.

-The high-quality label annotation is expensive for large-scale face dataset.
-Thus, noisy label is an inevitable problem, and certain training methods pursue the noise-robust face representation learning.
-Hu~\textit{et al.}~\cite{Hu2019NoiseTolerantPF} proposed a noise-tolerant paradigm that re-weights the training samples for the supervision according to the angular distribution and adjusts the weight at different training stages.
-Zhong~\textit{et al.}~\cite{Zhong_2019_CVPR} analyzed the discrepancy between the incorrect label and the prediction, and proposed a noise resistance loss to handle the noisy label problem.
-Assuming the noise rate over training dataset is a prior knowledge, Co-Mining~\cite{wang2019co} employed two peer networks to find the clean samples and discard the noisy samples based on the loss value, and emphasize the supervision of clean samples during training process.